ladybug-tools/spider/gbxml-viewer/r14/gv-set-settings/README.md

 * Control the behavior of the scene
 	* Toggle scene rotation
 	* Toggle perspective and orthographic views
 * Set exploded 3D views
 	* As a whole
 	* By the storey
-	* Set section views along Xm Y and Z axes
+* Set section views along X, Y and Z axes

-## Wish list
+## To Do / Wish list

+* 2018-07-08 ~ Theo ~ Split menu items into multple modules as in reports and issues
 * 2018-05-11 ~ Theo ~ Add separate opening opacity slider?
 * 2018-05-11 ~ Theo ~ Add display skybox with patches set appropriate EPW data
 * 2018-05-11 ~ Theo ~ add slider for amount of exploding by storey